 What book are you currently reading?
 (Page 3)

-Python aka Casanova: I just finished a book called Cloning: Who's Still Afraid? by Pence.
+Fortran aka C: I just finished a book called Cloning: Who's Still Afraid? by Pence.
 Great insight into the politics of cloning and stem cell research.

 maugan: First off, I'm impressed that the 'Books' forum seems to be more active than the 'Sports' one, that's not usually the case.

 As for books one is currently reading, I'm currently re-reading all the Dune novels, up to Heretics of Dune at the moment and I love it!

 AussieNerd: Shackelton's Way: Leadership Lessons from the Great Antarctic Explorer by Margot Morrell & Stephanie Capparell

 Great for managers and team leaders and how to get the best out of your team